Get your FREE guide!

 Digital

 Our 21st century lives are digital.
 There have been many transformational technological advances throughout human history.
 Each one has changed the way people live their lives and relate to each other.
 Is the new digital age different?
 According to The Global Digital Mindful Project, the answer is yes.
-But no matter how you answer this question, one thing is clear: we are in the midst of a monumental social experiment.
+But no matter how you answer this question, one thing is clear: the speed at a which it is all happening means that we are in the midst of a monumental social experiment.

 Ubiquitous Screens